ietf-rats-wg/draft-ietf-rats-corim/draft-ietf-rats-corim.md

 Deterministic Encoding Requirements before performing the binary comparison.

-The Verifier SHALL iterate over the entries in the `measurement-values-map` entry within the reference value `measurement-map`.
+The Verifier SHALL iterate over the entries in the `measurement-values-map` entry within the Reference Value `measurement-map`.
 Each entry is compared against the `measurement-map` from the Accepted Claims Set.
 If any entry does not match then the Reference Value does not match.

 The algorithm used to match the `measurement-values-map` entries is described below.
-It depends on whether the reference value is tagged with a CBOR tag {{-cbor}}, and on the `measurement-values-map` key which identifies the entry.
+It depends on whether the Reference Value is tagged with a CBOR tag {{-cbor}}, and on the `measurement-values-map` key which identifies the entry.